-Select File > New to get the window in Figure 14, choose VHDL File, and click OK.
-This opens the Text Editor window.
+The Quartus II Graphic Editor can be used to specify a circuit in the form of a block diagram.
+Select File > New to get the window in Figure 13, choose Block Diagram/Schematic File, and click OK.
+This opens the Graphic Editor window.
 The first step is to specify a name for the file that will be created.
-Select File > Save As to open the pop-up box depicted in Figure 15.
-In the box labeled Save as type choose VHDL File.
-In the box labeled File name type light.
+Select File > Save As to open the pop-up box depicted in Figure 14.
+In the box labeled Save as type choose Block Diagram/Schematic File (\.bdf).
+In the box labeled File name type light, to match the name given in Figure 5, which was specified when the project was created.
 Put a checkmark in the box Add file to current project.
-Click Save, which puts the file into the directory introtutorial and leads to the Text Editor window shown in Figure 16.
-Maximize the Text Editor window and enter the VHDL code in Figure 13 into it.
-Save the file by typing File > Save, or by typing the shortcut Ctrl-s.
+Click Save, which puts the file into the directory introtutorial and leads to the Graphic Editor window displayed in Figure 15.

-Ν lew 🚺
+New

-Device Design Files Software Files Other Files AHDL File Block Diagram/Schematic File EDIF File Verilog HDL File VHDL File
+Device Design Files Software Files Other Files

+AHDL File Block Diagram/Schematic File EDIF File

+Verilog HDL File VHDL File

 OK Cancel

-Figure 14.
-Choose to prepare a VHDL file.
+Figure 13.
+Choose to prepare a block diagram.

 Save As ×

-Save in: 🔀 introtutorial 💽 ← 🗈 📸 📰 🗸

-adb
+Save in: 🔁 i ntrotutorial - 🗧 🖻

+Ê∎db

 File name: light Save

-Save as type: VHDL File (.vhd,.vhdl) Cancel
+Save as type: Block Diagram/Schematic File (.bdf) • Cancel

 Add file to current project

+11.

-Figure 15.
+Figure 14.
 Name the file.